Accredited Assessor Training

 Both tools were developed by the International Hydropower Association (IHA) in partnership with the Hydropower Sustainability Assessment Council, which is formed of social and environmental NGOs, financial institutions, governments and hydropower companies.

 The standard rate for the training course is £4,500+VAT.

 IHA members and Protocol Council Chamber Members can benefit from a discounted rate of £3,825+VAT.

-The next training course takes place between 24 and 28 September 2018 in London.
+The next training course will take place between 11 and 15 February 2019 in London, UK.